Are You Concerned You May Have Rats in Your in Your Attic or Home?

-Are you worried you may have rats in your Los Angeles or Orange County home?
+Are you worried you may have rats, mice or other small rodents in your Los Angeles County or Northern Orange County home or attic?
+In Southern California, mice are more prevalent in rural areas, so you are most likely seeing a juvenile rat or a black rat / roof rat in your home.
 Check out Versa-Tech Pest Managements top tips for what to look for.

 Once in your attic, rats will begin to take up harborage.
 That harborage can consist of breeding and nesting, gnawing, and digging, eating and play.
 These activities can cause some commotion and make some noises.
 Scratching, digging, and ‘walking’ or ‘running’ sounds along the celling areas are the standard indications.

-Indications, that if heard and addressed soon, should be relatively minor to moderate levels of activity.
+Indications you may have roof rats, that if heard and addressed soon, should be relatively minor to moderate levels of activity.
 Catching this activity soon will save on possible service costs and structure or utility damage.
-Moderate to Severe indications are dead rat smell, consistent and regular sounds, stains in the ceiling areas, urine odor, or worst of all a plumbing leak or electrical failure.

 ‘Sounds’ can be deceiving, depending on your insulation.
 Good batt insulation will muffle the sounds and may mask them altogether and hide activity until it becomes sever.
 Blown-in insulation offers less of a barrier between the rat and the ceiling drywall.

 Rodent related damage to duct work is a major sign and poses a health risk.
 Seeing pieces of insulation inside any air grate is a major sign that the duct work is damaged, and the a/c and heater should be turned off until a repairs and service done.
 Once rats entered the ducting of the HVAC, the system is quickly contaminated with rat feces and urine.

 Of course, seeing a rat at any time inside your home is the biggest red flag of them all.
 What to do?
 If you are capable and willing, get in that attic and have a look.
 Please take precautions to wear the proper PPE.